Ranisans/belarus-writers/src/pages/writers/maksim-tank.md

   - date: '1964'
     title: '«The Gulp of Water»'
 gallery:
-  - alt: image1
+  - alt: Monument to Maxim Tank in Madel
     image: /img/maksim-tank-monument.jpg
-  - alt: image2
+  - alt: The protocol of the arrest of Maxim Tank
     image: /img/maksim-tank-protocol.jpg
-  - alt: image3
+  - alt: Biography of Maxim Tank
     image: /img/maksim-tank-biography.jpg
 video:
   - title: 'Maksim Tank  (1912 — 1995)'